Eonasdan/tempus-dominus/README.md

 ### [⇢ View the manual and demos](http://eonasdan.github.io/bootstrap-datetimepicker/)

 ##Where do you use this?
 I'd love to know if your public site is using this plugin and list your logo on the documentation site.
-Please email me `eonasdan at outlook dot com`
+Please email me `eonasdan at outlook dot com`.
+Do not submit issue/feature request to this email, they will be ignored.

 ## See the [Change Log](#change-log) for important changes and updates.